All Episodes

 My question is really simple.

-Now, you know, you're you're reacting to this the wrong way.
+Now, you know, you're reacting to this the wrong way.

-Uh and and and therefore and after you do that, then you're you're asking a very logical question.
+And therefore, after you do that, then you're asking a very logical question.

 You're just supposed to appreciate the brilliance of your Senate.

-Uh maybe it'll maybe it'll spur a whole new market, some uh a lot of the legal documents proving just how ill long they've illegally been here, I guess.
+Some lot of illegal documents proving just how long they've illegally been here, I guess.

-Well, yeah, I wouldn't I wouldn't be surprised in in in an open market like we have here.
+Well, I wouldn't be surprised in an open market like we have here.

-If an illegal needs to prove he's been here five years, I'm sure you can go to somebody who'll forge a document for him.
+If an illegal needs to prove he's been here five years, I'm sure he can go to somebody who'll forge a document for him.

 We haven't given the specifics of this legislation since the beginning of the program.